 That was exactly what I saw this third Friday at Bridgeport Art Center when I went there with my sister Marija Puric Lally and visited the exhibition ‘Encaustic 2017 – Rebirth of the Ancient Medium’.
-This is encaustic painting, a a technic known as wax painting, where colored pigments are added to the heated wax.
+This is an encaustic painting, a technic known as wax painting, where colored pigments are added to the heated wax.

 Sarah Rehmer ‘Change of Season #8, 2016

-There we saw fabulous works of Jeffrey Hirst, Kathleen Waterloo, Dan Addington, Shelley Gilchrist, Sarah Rehmer, Jane Michalski, Alicia Forestal Boehm, Cat Crotchett, Carol Hamilton, Cindy Lesperance, Ahavani Mullen, Paul Rinaldi, Michele Thrane and VA de Pintor.
+There we saw fabulous works of Jeffrey Hirst, Kathleen Waterloo, Dan Addington, Shelley Gilchrist, Sarah Rehmer, Jane Michalski, Alicia Forestal Boehm, Cat Crotchett, Carol Hamilton, Cindy Lesperance, Ahavani Mullen, Paul Rinaldi, Michele Thrane, and VA de Pintor.
 There is a mysteriously white sculpture, Helen Danelly’s “Chasing Corals,” in the middle of the exhibition space.

 Visitors at Exhibition ‘Encaustic 2017 – rebirth of the ancient medium’

 On the same floor our friend Dobrila Pintar, a renowned glass jewelry artist, opened the door of her ‘1111’ studio.
 While we were entering her studio, we saw people gathered around her table.
-With special glasses on her face and a soldering iron in her hand she showed visitors how she makes glass jewelry.
+With special glasses on her face and soldering iron in her hand, she showed visitors how she makes glass jewelry.

-Deeply occupied by her work, she didn’t noticed that we entered her studio.
+Deeply occupied by her work, she didn’t notice that we entered her studio.
 While she worked, I looked around her atelier: Every part of her jewelry is unique and hand-made.
 She had to put in a tremendous effort to make all these sophisticated earrings and bracelets, delicate pendants, colorful ornaments.
 There is a beautiful complexity in every piece of her jewelry.
 That’s why a few years ago Dobrila got a special reward – Artist of the Month from the Art Institute of Chicago, one of the most prestigious art institutions in the United States.
 In addition to that, she and her friend, artist Erwin Overes, made some extraordinary glass sculptures — “Eurydice,” “Black Swan,” “Geisha and Kimono” and “Whatever…” (of a transgender guy) and all of them are in ‘Studio Oh’, which Erwin co-runs.

 Dobrila Pintar at her studio ‘1111‘ is showing how she makes glass jewelry

 After visiting Dobrila, we went to see other studios.
 We had to hurry — there was little time and several floors to visit.
 We were walking through corridors and suddenly we saw many people coming out from the studio “Project Onward.”
 This project supports the professional development of adults who have outstanding talent in visual environments.
-These artists have autism, Down syndrome, bipolar disorder, schizophrenia, depression or other conditions…
+These artists have autism, Down syndrome, bipolar disorder, schizophrenia, depression, or other conditions…

-As a part of ‘Project Onward’ David Holt is presenting his art works
+As a part of ‘Project Onward’ David Holt is presenting his artworks